University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Alignments_Practicals/alignment-cram.md

 While many modern genome sequences were produced at the start of the 21st century, sequencing machines were limited in their throughput i.e. the number of DNA fragments that could be sequenced at one time.
 Bioinformatics and genomics analyses during this time centred mainly on sequence searching with local alignment tools such as the very popular Basic Local Alignment Search Tool (BLAST).
-BLAST is one of the most widely used computational tools in biological research, [and two version of the program are the 12th and 14th most cited research publications of ALL TIME](https://www.nature.com/news/the-top-100-papers-1.16224).
+BLAST is one of the most widely used computational tools in biological research, [and two versions of the program are the 12th and 14th most cited research publications of ALL TIME](https://www.nature.com/news/the-top-100-papers-1.16224).

 Local alignment works by matching substrings of a sequence to a reference database, which is [computationally intensive when scaling to large numbers of sequence searches](https://biology.stackexchange.com/questions/11263/what-is-the-difference-between-local-and-global-sequence-alignments).
 As high-throughput sequencing machines were further developed in the late 2010s, global or "end-to-end" alignments offered a faster and more appropriate way of identifying the position of a DNA fragment if the sample was close to the appropriate reference sequence.